joedski/model-ts-knex/README.md

 Goals:

 - Minimal but descriptive usage.
-- Generate migrations after changing your models.
+- Includes utility to generate migrations after changing your models.
 - Minimal abstraction: model methods are just Knex query factories.
+- Generate JSONSchemas for new and existing record shapes.
 - Simple transaction support.
 - Decent out-of-the-box TS typing for all basic queries.
 - Not an ORM.
 This isn't Bookshelf.
 (I think...)